Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 2. Open the `Makefile`, and familiarize yourself with the contents.
 Take note of the `GCC_FLAGS`, `GCC_INCLUDES`.
    1. `GCC_FLAGS`: Self-explanatory that you will be compiling this code with C++ 14.
 More explanation will be provided in the packaging step.
-   2. `GCC_INCLUDES`: Has the list of all the necessary include files from the SYSROOT as well as the AI Engine tools.
+   2. `GCC_INCLUDES`: Has the list of all the necessary include files from the SDKTARGETSYSROOT as well as the AI Engine tools.
 3. Close the Makefile, and run the command:

 	```bash